Raku/examples/README.md

     $ make html

-or you can run the `htmlify.p6` script in the base directory:
+or you can run the `htmlify.pl` script in the base directory:

-    $ raku htmlify.p6
+    $ raku htmlify.pl

 After the pages have been generated, you can view them on your local computer by starting the included `app.pl` program: